AdobeDocs/federated-audience-composition.en/help/compositions/activities/scheduler.md

 1. Define the execution details according to the frequency selected.
 The detail fields may vary depending on the frequency used (time, repetition frequency, specified days, etc.).

-1. Click **Preview launch times** to check the schedule of the next ten executions of your composition.
+1. Select **Preview launch times** to check the schedule of the next ten executions of your composition.

 1. Define the validity period of the scheduler: